Illit: Name

-The name I'll-It (previously) was introduced during the live broadcast of the final episode of R U Next?.
-In the episode, it was explained that the name "represents choosing your own verb to put between I'll and It", conveying the ability of the members to act and make decisions independently.
+The name I'll-It was introduced during the live broadcast of the final episode of R U Next?.
+It was described as representing the idea of choosing a verb to place between "I'll" and "it", reflecting the members' ability to act independently and make their own decisions.

 Career

 2023–2024: Pre-debut activities and formation through R U Next?

-The JTBC series R U Next? aired for ten episodes from June 30, through September 1, 2023, in which 22 contestants competed to debut in a six-member girl group under Belift Lab, their first girl group, and the fourth girl group to debut under Hybe, after fromis 9 (now under ASND), Le Sserafim and NewJeans.
+The JTBC series R U Next? aired for ten episodes from June 30, through September 1, 2023, in which 22 contestants competed to debut in a six-member girl group under Belift Lab, their first girl group, and the third girl group to debut under Hybe, after Le Sserafim and NewJeans.
 The final episode saw the formation of the group's six-member lineup, with two members being selected by the public, and four being selected by the company's producers.
 The final lineup of Wonhee, Youngseo, Minju, Iroha, Moka, and Yunah, was unveiled at the end of the broadcast.
-On January 5, 2024, Belift Lab announced Youngseo was leaving the group.
-Previously, Youngseo and Belift Lab had discussed the future activities of her and her group and had decided with mutual agreement to terminate her contract.
+On January 5, 2024, Belift Lab announced Youngseo was leaving the group, based on a mutual agreement to terminate her contract and leave the group before its debut.